giffordlabcvr/gluetools/README.md

 Please contact the team if you are interested in building / running the web server version of GLUE.

+## Development environment

+We suggest importing the `gluetools-core` project into Eclipse 4.4 or later for development.

 ## Contributing

 The GLUE team is very open to new commands and modules contributed by the community.
-It is probably worth raising any ideas you have before embarking on development.
+It is probably worth raising any ideas you have with the team before embarking on development.
 Then we can discuss the design, and other aspects such as whether the required functionality belongs in the GLUE engine or if it can for example be introduced as project-specific scripting.

 Feel free to put forward any such ideas on the [GLUE support forum](https://groups.google.com/forum/#!forum/glue-support).